 THORACIC ESOPHAGUS TUMORS

-Surgery alone — Although only 30 to 40 percent of patients have potentially resectable disease at presentation, surgery has been the standard treatment for early stage esophageal cancer.
+Surgery alone — Although only 30 to 40 percent of patients have potentially resectable disease at presentation, surgery has been the standard treatment for early stage thoracic esophageal cancer.
 Its utility as monotherapy has been challenged [14,15].
 Data from contemporary surgical series report five-year survival rates of 15 to 20 percent for surgery alone [16-20].
-In an analysis of 4627 patients with esophageal cancer who were treated with surgery alone without adjuvant or neoadjuvant therapy, five-year survival rates were <50 percent for all disease stages except stage I (T1N0 according to the 6th edition of the American Joint Committee on Cancer [AJCC] TNM staging system), and they were 15 percent for any patient with node-positive disease .
+In an analysis of 4627 patients with esophageal cancer who were treated with surgery alone, without adjuvant or neoadjuvant therapy, five-year survival rates were <50 percent for all disease stages except T1N0 cases (table 1), and they were 15 percent for any patient with node-positive disease .

 This poor long-term outcome has prompted an evaluation of neoadjuvant (preoperative), adjuvant (postoperative), and nonoperative strategies aimed at improving survival in patients with apparently localized disease.
 (See "Surgical management of resectable esophageal and esophagogastric junction cancers", section on 'Thoracic cancer resection'.)

-Modern techniques (eg, three-dimensional conformal RT [3D-CRT], intensity-modulated RT [IMRT]) are associated with more favorable toxicity profiles than those associated with the lower-energy units used in earlier years.
+Radiation therapy — Before the era of modern chemotherapy and chemoradiotherapy, radiation therapy (RT) alone was frequently used for local control of esophageal cancer.
+Modern radiation techniques (eg, three-dimensional conformal radiation therapy [3D-CRT], intensity-modulated radiation therapy [IMRT]) are associated with more favorable toxicity profiles than those associated with the lower energy units used in earlier years.
 The success of advanced radiation technology can be illustrated by a Chinese trial in which surgery was compared with RT alone in 269 patients with esophageal squamous cell cancer (SCC) .
 RT was planned using 3D-CRT technique, and 69 Gy were delivered in 41 fractions over 45 days (45 Gy in 25 fractions over five weeks followed by 24 Gy in twice daily 1.5 Gy fractions for eight days using IMRT).
 Three- and five-year overall survival rates in the RT alone group (56 and 35 percent, respectively) were not significantly different from those in the surgery group (62 and 37 percent, respectively).
 These results cannot be extrapolated to patients with adenocarcinoma.

 Although these data are encouraging, the role of RT alone has been supplanted by combined chemoradiotherapy in the majority of patients because of significantly better outcomes , despite a higher rate of treatment-related toxicity.

-Preoperative chemoradiotherapy — Several trials and meta-analyses have demonstrated better survival with preoperative concurrent chemoradiation as compared to local therapy, and this approach is generally preferred for potentially resectable stage II or III localized cancer of the thoracic esophagus.
+Preoperative chemoradiotherapy — Several trials and meta-analyses have demonstrated better survival with preoperative concurrent chemoradiation as compared with local therapy alone, and this approach is generally preferred for potentially resectable stage T3 or 4, or node-positive localized cancer of the thoracic esophagus.
 However, the optimal regimen is not established.
-Whether this approach should also be applied to patients with clinical T2N0 tumors (stage IB disease (table 1)) is also uncertain.
-This subject is discussed below.
-(See 'Patients with stage I disease' below.)

 The trial was closed prematurely with 121 patients, when an interim analysis showed a significant survival advantage for chemoradiotherapy (five-year survival 27 versus 0 percent) .
 Analysis of failure patterns showed a significant reduction in both locoregional and distant failure for chemoradiotherapy.
 However, despite this benefit, 46 percent of patients in the chemoradiotherapy group had locally recurrent or persistent disease in the esophagus at 12 months.
 (See 'Necessity for surgery' below.)